xiaoyang-sde/knowledge-base/docs/distributed-systems/02-google-file-system.md

 ### Read Operation

 - The client translates the file name and byte offset specified by the application into a chunk index within the file and sends a request to the master.
-- The master replies with the cooresponding chunk handle and locations of the replicas.
+- The master replies with the corresponding chunk handle and locations of the replicas.
 - The client caches the locations using the file name and chunk index as the key.
 - The client sends the chunk handle and byte range to the closest replica to read the data.